Day 17 since FH6 launched (May 19, 2026)Last roster check Jun 4

 Overview

 1995 BMW 850CSi appears on the official Forza Horizon 6 car list as a C Class (mid-pack improver) entry in the base roster.
-This page focuses on what the car actually means for everyday players: how it tends to drive in its class, where it fits inside Forza Horizon 6's Japan setting, how to think about a starting tune, and which other roster entries it naturally compares against.
+This page covers how it tends to drive in its class, where it fits inside the Japan setting, how to think about a starting tune, and which roster entries it naturally compares against.

 Background and Forza Horizon 6 context